How do I use my IDA funds?

 Steinhardt's Office of Administration & Finance will be issuing Purchase Cards (P-Cards) to faculty (if requested) to be used for IDA expenditures.
 Items purchased with this P-Card will be charged directly to your IDA’s chartfield number.

 Your IDA’s chartfield number will be entered into UDW+, NYU’s financial reporting system.
 UDW+ will record your expenditures and your account’s balance.
 It is your responsibility, or your designee’s, to monitor your IDA's bottom line balance.
 You will be held personally accountable if you overspend your funds.

 IDA expenses are charged to Fund 20, ORG 55012, Project MA593, and the Program Code individually assigned to you.

 - The five digit "Account" number entered on a payment requests defines the type of expenditure.
 Check with your department/budget administrator for help in this regard.

 - When completing a paper or electronic form for an item to be paid with IDA funds, be sure to write "IDA" prominently somewhere on the form or attached receipts.
-(If you also have a Research Start-up Fund or other internally funded grant, this distinction is particularly vital to avoid confusion.)
+(If you also have a Research Start-up Fund or other internally funded grant, this distinction is especially helpful to avoid confusion.)